Tuesday, December 31, 2019

 The power they have to carry out God’s wrath is the sword (Rom.
 13:4).
 The authority of civil rulers is symbolized by the sword since it is their final appeal, their ultimate power.
 They vindicate the innocent and restore justice by capital punishment, but also by other means, like restitution and corporal punishment.
 The sword is used against private criminals as well as foreign armies - rulers have the authority to defend their people and land in just war.

 The result is that they are a terror to bad conduct (Rom.
 13:3).
 They restrain evil in the earth.
 They promote peace by punishing those who break the peace.
+They are to especially aim at maintaining "piety, justice, and peace" (WCF 23.2).
 As Paul says in 1 Timothy 2:2, when kings and rulers do their job, it allows us to “lead a peaceful and quiet life, godly and dignified in every way.”
 Therefore, they are for your good.
-The saying of Cicero which was adopted as the state motto of Missouri, “Let the good of the people be the supreme law,” is not perfect when it is left unqualified and undefined.
-Yet it is true that rulers are God’s servant for the good of the people.
-They are servant leaders, ruling for the sake of those under their care, not for themselves.
-They serve the public good by restoring justice, judging the evildoer and defending the innocent.
+Rulers are God’s servants for the good of the people.
+They should rule for the glory of God and the public good (WCF 23.1), not for themselves.
+They serve the public good by restoring justice, judging the evildoer and praising those who do good.
 They are especially a benefit for those who are vulnerable and weak (Prov.
 31:8-9).
-They also have a particular duty to protect the liberty and promote the good of Christ's church as "foster fathers and nursing mothers" of God’s people (Is.
-49:23, see also WCF 23.3, WLC 191, and this post).

 Since civil rulers are God's servants, they must take their standard of justice from God.
 This is known to some degree through the design of creation and the witness of conscience, but it has been revealed infallibly and most clearly in the Bible, being summarized in the Ten Commandments (Ex.
 20:1-17).
 So to understand what the civil government ought to be doing, let us consider the principles of the Ten Commandments, what we might consider the Bible's "bill of rights."